rantifamilusi/NotifyBC/docs/docs/api/notification.md

 PUT /notifications/{id}
 ```

-This API is intended to be only used by admin web console to modify a notification in _new_ state.
-Notifications in such state are typically future-dated or of channel _in-app_.

-- inputs
-  - notification id
-    - parameter name: id
-    - required: true
-    - parameter type: path
-    - data type: string
-  - notification data
-    - parameter name: data
-    - required: true
-    - parameter type: body
-    - data type: object
-- outcome

-  _NotifyBC_ process the request same way as [Create/Send Notifications](#createsend-notifications) except that notification data is saved with _id_ supplied in the parameter, replacing existing one.
+  *NotifyBC* process the request same way as [Create/Send Notifications](#createsend-notifications) except that notification data is saved with *id* supplied in the parameter, replacing existing one.